 A particular focus this year has been on repeat incidents of Domestic Abuse, particularly the high risk cases which are discussed at MARAC.
 We have undertaken a full review of the MARAC in Doncaster to ensure that it meets the needs of victims and deals effectively with repeat cases.
-The review findings have yet to be finalised but will be shared with Partners and Professionals engaged in this important agenda.

 In April 2018 we saw the launch of the Countywide 'Inspire to Change' Domestic Abuse Programme, which receives referrals from Perpetrators to change their behaviour.

 Doncaster has been pivotal in developing this programme, modelled on our own successful approach.
 The programme is managed by Doncaster on behalf of all four local authorities and the Office of the Police and Crime Commissioner.
 The programme accepts referrals from male and female perpetrators and is viewed as key to reducing and preventing Domestic Abuse, which directly impacts predominantly on females and children.
 Modern Slavery and Human Trafficking is a new and emerging agenda for the Partnership, but is an issue affecting individuals from the protected user group.
 In conjunction with the Safeguarding Adults and Children's Board, we have provided training to front line staff and key partners to recognise the signs of modern slavery and human trafficking and we are represented on the Countywide modern slavery and human trafficking Partnership Board, giving us access to the latest intelligence and emerging issues.
-Last year we assisted South Yorkshire Police and the GLAA in conducting an operation to target labour exploitation and our plan worked very effectively to ensure potential victims had access to interpreters and support from adult safeguarding using a reception centre.
-This gave us reassurance that our response to such events, whether planned or spontaneous, is effective.
-We will continue to develop our intelligence network around this issue to ensure we have a clear understanding concerns and offer support.

-6 Decision Making

-It is important that the Mayor and Cabinet understand the obligation demonstrating due regard from the review of this strategy and any changes to priorities are presented with a clear rationale and evidence base.
+We will continue to develop our intelligence network around this issue to ensure we have a clear understanding and we will ensure full awareness amongst front line workers and professionals, to enable them to report concerns and offer support.
+6 Decision Making It is important that the Mayor and Cabinet understand the obligation demonstrating due regard from the review of this strategy and any changes to priorities are presented with a clear rationale and evidence base.
+The Mayor and portfolio holder will be made aware of due regard considerations through: Regular briefing updates reporting upon progress of the Community Safety Strategy; As the Strategy progresses through the Councils Governance structures the Mayor and Cabinet will be able to comment upon the content and provide feedback as to due regard considerations.
+7 Monitoring and Review The Community Safety Strategy will be monitored through various mechanisms which include; SSDP Executive Board meetings, reports and presentations, including utilising performance management models; The consideration of equality standards and impact will continue to be a required theme of action plans and new policies.
+Action plans developed from the strategy will be monitored through the Partnership theme group structure; An annual review of the Strategy will take place and will be informed by on-going consultations with communities through various methods.